 Chronic irritation can cause a persistent lump or raised area on the gingiva.
 Benign growths due to irritation are relatively common and, if necessary, can be removed by surgery.
 In 10 to 40% of people, benign growths on the gingiva reappear because the irritant remains.
 Occasionally such irritation, particularly if it persists over a long period of time, can lead to premalignant or malignant changes.

 Cysts of many kinds cause jaw pain and swelling.
 Often they are associated with an impacted wisdom tooth and can destroy considerable areas of the mandible as they expand.
 Certain types of cysts are more likely to recur after surgical removal.
-Various types of cysts may also develop in the floor of the mouth.
+Various types of cysts may develop in the floor of the mouth.
 Often, these cysts are surgically removed because they make swallowing uncomfortable or because they are unattractive.

-Mucoceles (mucus retention cysts) and ranulas are painless, benign, intraoral swellings due to cystic or pseudocystic accumulations of salivary gland mucus.
+Mucoceles (mucus retention cysts and ranulas) are painless, benign, intraoral swellings due to cystic or pseudocystic accumulations of salivary gland mucus.
 They are often traumatic in origin.
 By far the most common lesion, mucoceles most often occur inside the lateral lower lip and often have a bluish translucent color due to presence of spilled mucin under the mucosa.
 They are usually the result of accidentally biting the (lower) lip and occur when salivary flow from a minor salivary gland is obstructed.
 Most mucoceles disappear in a week or two.
 Ranulas are large, usually bluish mucoceles on the floor of the mouth.
 Treatment is surgical excision.

 A torus is a rounded projection of bone that forms in the midline of the hard palate (torus palatinus) or on the inner aspect of the mandible (torus mandibularis).
 This hard growth is both common and harmless.
 Even a large growth can be left alone unless it gets traumatized during eating or the person needs a denture that covers the area.

-Gardner syndrome is a type of familial adenomatous polyposis Familial Adenomatous Polyposis Familial adenomatous polyposis is a hereditary disorder causing numerous colonic polyps and frequently resulting in colon carcinoma, often by age 40.
+Gardner syndrome is a type of familial adenomatous polyposis Familial Adenomatous Polyposis Familial adenomatous polyposis is a hereditary disorder causing numerous colonic polyps and frequently results in colon carcinoma, often by age 40.
 Patients are usually asymptomatic but may... read more , a hereditary disorder of the gastrointestinal tract that involves multiple colorectal polyps.
 Patients who have Gardner syndrome often present with multiple oral osteomas that may clinically resemble multiple torus lesions, particularly in the body and angle of the lower jaw.

 Keratoacanthomas Keratoacanthoma Keratoacanthomas are round, firm, usually flesh-colored nodules with sharply sloping borders and a characteristic central crater containing keratinous material; they usually resolve spontaneously... read more are growths that form on the lips and other sun-exposed areas, such as the face, forearms, and hands.
 A keratoacanthoma usually reaches its full size of about 1 to 3 cm or more in diameter within 1 or 2 months, then begins to shrink after another few months and may eventually disappear without treatment.
 Once, all keratoacanthomas were considered to be noncancerous, but some experts now consider those that do not diminish in size to be low-grade cancerous lesions, and biopsy or excision is currently recommended for such lesions.